nautobot/nautobot/docs/installation/5-ldap.md

 ## Troubleshooting LDAP

-`supervisorctl restart netbox` restarts the Netbox service, and initiates any changes made to `ldap_config.py`.
-If there are syntax errors present, the NetBox process will not spawn an instance, and errors should be logged to `/var/log/supervisor/`.
+`systemctl restart netbox` restarts the Netbox service, and initiates any changes made to `ldap_config.py`.
+If there are syntax errors present, the NetBox process will not spawn an instance, and errors should be logged to `/var/log/messages`.

 For troubleshooting LDAP user/group queries, add the following lines to the start of `ldap_config.py` after `import ldap`.